cybersemics/em/README.md

 ## Features
 - Expand to fit descendants (only in single context)
 - Redirects to global context when single context is empty
+- Detect prose and indent items (child level only)

 ## Known Issues